Bibliotherapy: History

 Bibliotherapy is an old concept in library science.
 According to the Greek historian Diodorus Siculus, in his monumental work Bibliotheca historica, there was a phrase above the entrance to the royal chamber where books were stored by King Ramses II of Egypt.
-Considered to be the oldest known library motto in the world, ψῡχῆς ἰατρεῖον on, is translated: "the house of healing for the soul".
+Considered to be the oldest known library motto in the world, ψῡχῆς ἰατρεῖον (psykhes iatreion), is translated: "the house of healing for the soul".
 Galen, the extraordinary philosopher and physician to Marcus Aurelius of Rome, maintained a medical library in the first century A.D., used not only by himself but by the staff of the Sanctuary Asclepion, a Roman spa famous for its therapeutic waters and considered to be one of the first hospital centers in the world.
 As far back as 1272, the Koran was prescribed reading in the Al-Mansur Hospital in Cairo as medical treatment.

 In the early 19th century, Benjamin Rush favored the use of literature in hospitals for both the "amusement and instruction of patients".
 By the middle of the century, Minson Galt II wrote on the uses of bibliotherapy in mental institutions, and by 1900 libraries were an important part of European psychiatric institutions.